aqibshah96/Bookstore-Service/README.md

 # Bookstore-Service
-SWE project to create a functional bookstore service using Postman
+Project to create a functional bookstore service using Postman API